cleverior/escrowescrow/README.md

 # Universal EOS escrow contract

 This is an escrow service that anyone in EOS network can use.
+It is accepting deals in any valid tokens in EOS network, and providing easy means for integrating it into e-commerce solutions.

 The workflow is as follows:

 Alice wants to buy pumpkins from Bob and she pays with FARMER token.

 They trust Chris to be the arbiter in case of a conflict.

+Chris registers himself as an arbiter with `setarbiter` transaction, providing his email address, name, and optionally description, website URL and phone number.
+Optionaly Chris can indicate a 2-letter country code if he wants to operate in specific country only.
+If Chris needs to modify some fields, he can send `setarbiter` again.

 Anyone can create a deal in `escrowescrow`, by sending an action `newdeal` with the following attributes: